nextgis/nextgisweb/doc/developer/create.rst

 File upload
 ^^^^^^^^^^^^^^^

 Upload files to server.
-See :ref:`ngw_file_upload`.
+See :ref:`ngwdev_file_upload`.
 Any file types are supported.

 Create file bucket
 ^^^^^^^^^^^^^^^^^^^^^^